Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Identification and estimation

 \subsubsection{Identification}

 The target population of the principal stratum strategy $\{R(1) = R(0) = \infty\}$ involves the joint distribution of $R(1)$ and $R(0)$, which is not identifiable from observed data.
 We rely on Assumption \ref{asm:pri} to identify the principal stratum estimand $\tau^{\text{ps}}(t)$.
 Assumption \ref{asm:pri} states that the potential time to the primary outcome event $T(w)$ can be correlated with $R(w)$ but should not have cross-world reliance on $R(1-w)$.
-Therefore, the distribution of $T(w)$ is identical in the group $\{R(w) = \infty\}$ and the principal stratum $\{R(1) = R(0) = \infty\}$.
-Recall that we have assumed that $R(w) = \infty$ if the individual would not experience intercurrent events before the end of study, so $R(w) = \infty$ is equivalent to $R(w) > t^*$, and also $R(w) > T(w)$, $w = 1, 0$.
+Therefore, the distribution of $T(w)$ is identical in the group $\{R(w) = \infty\}$ and in the principal stratum $\{R(1) = R(0) = \infty\}$.
+This assumption holds if there is no common cause for the potential intercurrent event and primary outcome event, similar to sequential ignorability.
+Recall that we have assumed that $R(w) = \infty$ if the individual would not experience intercurrent events before the end of study, so $R(w) = \infty$ is equivalent to $R(w) > T(w)$, and also $R(w) > t^*$.
 Thus,

-The numerators can be identified in the same way as the estimand in the while on treatment strategy under Assumptions \ref{asm:ran}--\ref{asm:pos}.
-Therefore,
+The second equation is by principal ignorability, and the fourth equation is by the definition of intercurrent events.
+The numerators can be identified in the same way as the estimand in the while on treatment strategy under Assumptions \ref{asm:sut}--\ref{asm:pos}.
+Since